becca-bailey/gatsby-site/_posts/2016-04-08-how-do-i-blank-in-clojure.md

 I got better feedback, but the test names were awkward.

 Speclj (pronounced *speckle*) on the other hand is recommended for anyone familiar with Rspec, because they have very similar syntax.
 You can set up a new project which includes Speclj with `lein new speclj project-name`, and run your tests with `lein spec`.
-I may be my obsession with grammar, but I find statements like "it returns an empty collection" easier to understand than `returns-empty-collection`.
+It may be my obsession with grammar, but I find statements like "it returns an empty collection" easier to understand than `returns-empty-collection`.

 <script src="https://gist.github.com/beccanelson/9b3e61742ad150bedd685c6b2abf6358.js"></script>